 Cross-selling

-When you practice cross-selling, you should know how your persona feels about it.
+When you practice cross-selling, it’s essential to understand the customer experience in SaaS companies to ensure you’re adding value rather than creating friction.
 What if you’re annoying and force them to leave your service for good?
 Or what if they don’t mind additional functionality, but you’re too humble to offer some?
 What channel is the best to do it?
 What touchpoints work out well?

 Emelie’s experience with cross-sales is controversial.
 On the one hand, she’s annoyed with the functionality she expected to be in the paid plan and that she has to buy separately.
 But, on the other hand, she, as a currently paid user, gets an opportunity to buy new features with a huge discount, and that cheers her up.